-Additional Transfer Duty Applicable for Foreign Acquirers of Residential Property
+Additional Transfer Duty Applicable for Foreign Purchaser of Residential Property

-As announced in the 2016 Queensland State Budget, additional foreign acquirer duty (AFAD) has been imposed in Queensland as of 1 October 2016 as part of the Duties Act 2001.
-This is an additional amount of transfer duty, landholder duty or corporate trustee duty for foreign purchasers acquiring residential property.
+Additional foreign acquirer duty (AFAD) was imposed in Queensland on 1 October 2016 as part of the Duties Act 2001.
+This is an additional amount of transfer duty, landholder duty or corporate trustee duty for foreign purchasers of residential property.

-A person is a foreign acquirer if they are:
+A person is a foreign purchaser if they are:

 - An individual other than an Australian citizen or permanent resident;

-- A corporation incorporated outside Australia or a corporation which foreign persons have a controlling interest; or
+- A corporation incorporated outside Australia or a corporation where foreign persons have a controlling interest;

 - A trustee of a foreign trust – a trust where 50% or more of the trust interest are foreign interest.

-This addition will impact foreign people acquiring property in Queensland that is or will be used solely or primarily for residential purposes.
+This will impact a foreign purchaser in Queensland to be used as a place of residence.
 Therefore, this can include:

 - Homes and apartments;